mdelhoneux/emnlp2021/src/pages/papers/index.md

 **Making Heads and Tails of Models with Marginal Calibration for Sparse Tagsets**

-_Kranzlein,Nelson F. Liu and Nathan Schneider_
+_Michael Kranzlein, Nelson F. Liu and Nathan Schneider_

 **GeDi: Generative Discriminator Guided Decoding for Faster Controllable Sequence Generation**